cryos/cryos/README.md

 I am a physicist by training, completing a degree and Ph.D. in physics focusing on nanomaterial engineering.
 I used lots of materials characterization techniques including transmission electron microscopy, atomic force microscopy, X-ray and neutron techniques (mainly diffraction and reflectometry) as an experimentalist before making the leap to software.

 I love science and software, living in the space the two occupy.
 I [blog][blog], am active on social media, and love fast cars and motorbikes.
-I one gave a TEDx talk ['Open Up or Perish'][tedx] shortly after my daughter was born that sums up my hopes for how we move science forward.
+I once gave a TEDx talk ['Open Up or Perish'][tedx] shortly after my daughter was born that sums up my hopes for how we move science forward.
 Started out as a Google Summer of Code student, and now mentor/org admin.

 Views here are my own.